verless/verless/docs/command-reference.md

 ### verless

-The top-level verless command doesn't provide any functionality.
+The top-level verless command does not provide any functionality.

 ### verless build